airbr/one-note/content/blog/one-note.md

   - post
 ---

-In one night, I successfully started a new pipeline.

-I have a basic publishing output process using Obsidian, pushed into Eleventy and potentially going to use some HTMX
+I successfully started a new publishing pipeline.
+I have a basic publishing output process using Obsidian notes, pushed into Eleventy and potentially going to use some HTMX to add interaction.
+It currently uses netlify, but there is no reason it could not work on any static hosting platform after being built?

 Launching this today!
-And seeing where it goes
+And seeing where it goes.